SQL Commands

 - GROUP BY: Groups rows by specified columns

-- ROLLUP/CUBE: Multi-dimensional aggregation (see ROLLUP and CUBE)
+- ROLLUP/CUBE/GROUPING SETS: Multi-dimensional aggregation (see ROLLUP, CUBE, and GROUPING SETS)

 - HAVING: Filter applied to groups